evan-wise/rust-life/README.md

 ## To-Do

-- Use upper and lower half blocks for graphics.
 - CLI option to start paused, start paused automatically if pattern is blank.
 - Explore parallelism for simulation.
 - Add "splatter" feature to randomly add cells to visible area.